AlexFinchy/Science-Revise/README.md

 # Science-Revise
-I made this for science homework but still takes a lot of time to complete.
+I made this for science homework a couple of years ago, please don't use this to learn java, it is very badly coded with many mistakes.
-Anyone can use my code and just ask if you want help understanding or learning java.
+It it a clear example of how never to code, it took me ages and I hard coded most of it.